-"There are no prodigies, only wonderful children who have practiced a lot" star pianist Prof. Jura Margulis told me, who is already the third generation to lead the international piano academy in Freiburg and gives master classes worldwide.
+"There are no child prodigies, only wonderful children who have practiced a lot," said star pianist Prof. Jura Margulis, who is the third generation to head the International Piano Academy in Freiburg and gives masterclasses worldwide.
 And he wanted to set the record straight: "Practice makes perfect" is only half the truth, "The master practices" is the real truth.

-We met in Freiburg for a conversation on the occasion of my visit by Rex Lewis-Clark, who spent a few weeks in Freiburg doing piano masterclasses at the invitation of Prof. Jura Margulis.
+We met in Freiburg for a conversation on the occasion of my visit to Rex Lewis-Clark, who was invited by Prof. Jura Margulis to spend a few weeks in Freiburg taking piano master classes.

-I first saw Rex when he performed in Jokohama at the age of 9.
-He had touched me so much that he became one of the Winspiration Day award winners.
-It was also Rex who first exclaimed, "Happy Winspiration Day!".
+I saw Rex for the first time when he performed in Jokohama at the age of 9.
+He touched me so much that he became one of the Winspiration Day winners.
+Rex was also the first to shout out: "Happy Winspiration Day!".

 His performance in Baden-Baden in 2006 for Winspiration Day

 has moved many people.
-And now 5 years later, the boy has become a young man who is maturing into a special pianist, according to German television:
+And now, five years later, the boy has become a young man who is maturing into a special pianist, according to German television:

 .

-Rex's mother, Cahtleen, has written a book about Rex, which is just titled Rex in English, but is titled "Mein Wunderkind" in German(http://amzn.to/mSaOjR).
+Rex's mother Cahtleen has written a book about Rex, which is only called Rex in English, but is entitled "Mein Wunderkind" in German(http://amzn.to/mSaOjR).

-In his opinion Rex is not a Wunderkind.
-Even if it touches us that a blind autistic boy has to listen to a complicated piece of music only once in order to play it, this is not a miracle, but only the result of practice.
-And it is true, Rex has been practicing since he was 2 years old.
-Is it then a miracle if 14 years later he can hear music and simply play it back.
-Prof. Margulis says he knows several 16 year old children who can play along in the same way, based on practice alone.
-What particularly convinced him that it is not talent but training that leads to mastery was not so much the study of the 10,000 hours of practice done by the University of the Arts in Berlin, but rather the story of the Polgár sisters(http://bit.ly/o62k6T).
+In his opinion, Rex is not a child prodigy.
+Even if we are touched by the fact that a blind autistic boy only has to hear a complicated piece of music once to play it, this is not a miracle, but merely the result of practice.
+And it's true, Rex has been practicing since he was 2 years old.
+So is it a miracle that 14 years later he can listen to music and simply play it back?
+Prof. Margulis says that he knows several 16-year-old children who can play along in the same way, simply by practicing.
+What particularly convinced him that it is not talent but training that leads to mastery is not so much the study on the 10,000 hours of practice that the Berlin University of the Arts did, but rather the story of the Polgár sisters(http://bit.ly/o62k6T).

 that geniuses are made, not born.

 He wanted to prove it.
-He looked for a woman (he is even said to have placed an ad for it) who agreed with his idea.
+He looked for a woman (he is even said to have advertised for one) who agreed with his idea.
 She bore him three daughters.
-From an early age, he trained the girls in chess.
+He trained the girls in chess from an early age.
 And the result?
-Susan became World Champion and her two younger sisters, Grandmaster Judit and International Master Sofia, also reached the highest ranks.
+Susan became world champion and her two younger sisters, Grandmaster Judit and International Master Sofia, also reached the highest ranks.

 So, if we now have proof that practice makes perfect,